Tim Cook: Personal life

 In June 2014, Cook attended San Francisco's gay pride parade along with a delegation of Apple staff.
 A few months later, Cook publicly came out as gay in an editorial for Bloomberg Business, saying, "I'm proud to be gay, and I consider being gay among the greatest gifts God has given me."
-While it had been reported in early 2011 that Cook was gay, at the time, Cook tried to keep his personal life private.
-He did publicly support LGBT rights.
+It had been reported in early 2011 that Cook was gay, but Cook tried to keep his personal life private.
+He did publicly support LGBTQ rights.
 He consulted with Anderson Cooper, who had publicly come out himself, on aspects of the statement, and cleared the timing to ensure it would not distract from business interests.
-Cook had been open about his sexuality "for years", and while many people at the company were aware of his sexual orientation, he sought to focus on Apple's products and customers rather than his personal life.
+Cook had been open about his sexuality "for years", and though many people at the company were aware of his sexual orientation, he sought to focus on Apple's products and customers rather than his personal life.
 He ended his op-ed by writing, "We pave the sunlit path toward justice together, brick by brick.
 This is my brick."

 In September 2015, Cook clarified on The Late Show with Stephen Colbert, "Where I valued my privacy significantly, I felt that I was valuing it too far above what I could do for other people, so I wanted to tell everyone my truth."
-In October 2019, he talked about the decision and remarked on how it was thanks to LGBTQ people who had fought for their rights before him that paved the way for his success, and that he needed to let younger generations know that—in a coding analogy—he saw being gay as a feature his life had to offer rather than any problem.
-He hoped his openness could help LGBTQ youth dealing with homelessness and suicide hope that their situation could get better.
+In October 2019, he talked about the decision and remarked on how it was thanks to LGBTQ people who had fought for their rights before him that paved the way for his success, and that he needed to let younger generations know that, in a coding analogy, he saw being gay as a feature his life had to offer rather than any problem.
+He hoped his openness could give LGBTQ youth dealing with homelessness and suicide a sense of hope that their situation can improve.